scaleway/serverless-examples/containers/grpc-http2-go/README.md

 ### Testing

+Before testing, ensure your container is in status `ready`.

 In `client/client.go` file, remplace the constant `containerEndpoint` with the DomainName.
 Do not forget to keep `:80` port at the end even if you container port is set to 8080, these are two different settings.

+And then execute `go run client/client.go' to check if your container reponds.

 ## Additional content